TracFone to pay $40 million to settle deceptive ad allegations

 | WASHINGTON

-WASHINGTON TracFone, owned by America Movil SAB, has agreed to pay $40 million to reimburse customers who purchased prepaid unlimited data plans that turned out to have maximum limits, the U.S. Federal Trade Commission said on Wednesday.
+WASHINGTON TracFone, owned by America Movil SAB, has agreed to pay $40 million (26 million pounds) to reimburse customers who purchased prepaid unlimited data plans that turned out to have maximum limits, the U.S. Federal Trade Commission said on Wednesday.

 The FTC alleged that TracFone advertised unlimited data plans for $45 a month but either cut off or slowed, or "throttled", the data once a fixed limit was hit.
 The agency said millions of customers had been affected by the practice.